DaveBullet1050/BatoceraHelpers/README/VolumeUpDown README.md

 BTN_THUMB2+BTN_BASE3	1	batocera-audio setSystemVolume +5
 BTN_PINKIE+BTN_BASE3	1	batocera-audio setSystemVolume -5
 ```
 The order of buttons is signficant.
 If the combination doesn't work, swap the order.
 In my example, the hotkey has to be placed at the end of the combination.
 '1' tells triggerhappy that an "on" for the button combo should call the command, which is batocera-audio with a setSystemVolume parameter.
-The +5 or -5 is a percentage.
+The +5 is go up 5% in volume or -5, down 5%.

+I set my amplifier volume knob to half way.
+This provides enough range for volume adjustment without having to physically access the amp / inside the machine.
+To set the initial volume to midway, eg. 55%, set:
+`audio.volume=55`
+in your batocera.conf, then you can increase / decrease via the buttons.